The Nile river was the serpentine Tree river of life and Tree river of knowledge.

 They carved this Zep Tepi in the form of a dog, Anibus, after the Dog Star Sirius.
-Anibus faced the east, and in August when the star Sirius was the morning star, before the sun rose, the Nile used to flood, bringing with it fertile silt that brought life to the whole of the Nile Valley.
+Minibus faced the east, and in August when the star Sirius was the morning star before the sun rose, the Nile used to flood, bringing with it fertile silt that brought life to the whole of the Nile Valley.

 Sirius was called the Mother of Egypt, Isis, the mirror of Isis, a name much maligned in the 21st century and misused by a group of killer terrorists who bring anything but life to the Middle East.